 - For example, the amount of electricity consumed by just one 7-watt incandescent bulb could power 140 LEDs — enough to light two 24-foot (7.3-meter) strings.

 Current Specification Effective Date: March 2008

-Decorative light strings originally qualified for the ENERGY STAR label in August, 2007.
-ENERGY STAR qualified decorative light strings consume 50% less energy than conventional incandescent lights strands.
+Decorative light strings originally certified for the ENERGY STAR label in August, 2007.
+ENERGY STAR certified decorative light strings consume 50% less energy than conventional incandescent lights strands.

 - Products must meet stringent efficiency (no more than 0.2W per bulb) and quality (3-year warranty, protection against over-voltage, maintained light output) requirements.

-- In addition, qualified light strings must meet product packaging requirements to ensure consumers have a clear understanding of products when they look to purchase light strings.
+- In addition, certified light strings must meet product packaging requirements to ensure consumers have a clear understanding of products when they look to purchase light strings.